 Member In Discernment Scholarship

 This scholarship is for Members in Discernment of an historic Connecticut Conference Association who are, or will be, attending an accredited college or seminary, who are on a multiple path to ordination (e.g. schools of ministry), or who are or will be enrolled in an accredited CPE program.
-The 2020 Application can be downloaded here - the application deadline for the 2022-23 academic year is August 19, 2022.
+The 2021 Application will be available very soon - the application deadline for the 2022-23 academic year is August 19, 2022.
 Questions about this program should be directed to Jill Ford, Program Support Associate.